 Scenario 2 - Getting duplicate details from other MAs (international duplicates)

-• in that case, what you need to do is to follow the instructions given in chapter 3.1.5 Register a new person.
+- in that case, what you need to do is to follow the instructions given in chapter 3.2.1 Register new person.
 In simple words, you need to create PersonType object and fill it with data of a person from the list.

 Scenario 3 - Understanding registrations created in my MA by different system